Mary Jane Veloso comes home - ExBulletin

 This is an AI-generated summary, which may contain errors.
 For context, always refer to the full article.

-(1st UPDATE) After more than 14 years on death row, Mary Jane Veloso will soon return to the Philippines
+(1st UPDATE) After more than 14 years on death row in Indonesia, Mary Jane Veloso will soon return to the Philippines

 MANILA, Philippines Mary Jane Veloso, an Overseas Filipino Worker (OFW) who has been on death row in Indonesia for over a decade, will soon return to the Philippines.